things to do in niagara on the lake

 • A year-round Christmas store (pictured below)

-• Lots of food options: ice cream, cafes, and eateries.
+• LOTS of food options: ice cream, cafes, and eateries.
 Some are on the main street, and some are just off the main strip

 christmas store at niagara on the lake